 An RSVP is requested and encouraged

 The Early Entrance Program hosts an Open House twice a year.
 The Open House provides an opportunity for prospective students and their parents/guardians to learn more about EEP and to explore the Cal State LA campus as well as the EEP Student Center.
-On the same days as the EEP Open House events, an instance of the SAT examination is offered on the Cal State LA campus.
+Students are encouraged to register for the SAT or ACT at their earliest convenience.
+Links regarding the dates are listed below.

 Frequently Asked Questions:

-What is the purpose of offering an SAT exam at Cal State LA?
+What is the purpose of completing an SAT or ACT exam?